-1. An attorney appointed pursuant to this plan shall be compensated upon the submission of the attorney's voucher in accordance with the rules, regulations and forms promulgated by the Administrative Office of the United States Courts, and supported by a written statement specifying the time expended, services rendered, and expenses incurred while the case was pending in the Court of Appeals, unless another means of compensation is specifically provided for herein.
-Unless good cause is shown, claims for attorney's fees, expenses and services shall be submitted no later than 45 days after this Court has finally disposed of the appeal.
+No CJA attorney shall be compensated for the representation of a CJA client in this Court except upon the submission of the attorney's voucher in accordance with the rules, regulations and forms promulgated by the Administrative Office of the United States Courts.
+Unless another means for compensation was specifically approved, such voucher must be accompanied by a written statement specifying the time expended, services rendered, and exact expenses for which reimbursement is sought while the case was pending in this Court.